rubenhortas/rubenhortas.github.io/_posts/2025-06-14-migrate-iptables-nftables.md

 Basically, it avoids duplication of work and inconsistencies, is easier to configure and mantain and is faster.
 I love working less! ;)

-# Migrate from iptables to nftables
+## Migrate from iptables to nftables

 I'm going to explain how to migrate based on some initial rules that you can see in my post [implementing firewalls with iptables](https://rubenhortas.github.io/posts/iptables-starting-point/).
-If you don't have any initial rules to work from, you will have to manually create your file and you can skip the next sections and jump to "Test your nftables ruleset".
+If you don't have any initial rules to work from, you will have to manually create your file and you can skip the next sections and jump to [Test your nftables ruleset](https://rubenhortas.github.io/posts/migrate-iptables-nftables/#test-your-nftables-ruleset).

-## Backup iptables rules
+### Backup iptables rules

 ```shell
 sudo iptables-save  > /home/rubenhortas/backups/iptables/iptables/iptables_rules_v4~
 sudo ip6tables-save > /home/rubenhortas/backups/iptables/iptables_rules_v6~
 ```

-## Install nftables
+### Install nftables

 ```shell
 sudo apt install nftables
 ```

-## Translate iptables rules to nftables rules
+### Translate iptables rules to nftables rules

 ```shell
 sudo iptables-restore-translate -f /home/rubenhortas/backups/iptables/iptables/iptables_rules_v4~ > /home/rubenhortas/backups/nftables_rules_v4.nft
 sudo ip6tables-restore-translate -f /home/rubenhortas/backups/iptables/iptables_rules_v6~ > /home/rubenhortas/backups/nftables_rules_v4.nft
 ```

-## Review the rules (Coffee time! :coffee:)
+### Review the rules (Coffee time! ☕)

 This is usually where I go to make a cup of coffee, because I spend a lot of time reviewing, sorting and commenting the generated rules ;)